NaiyanJones/naiyanjones.github.io/_posts/2020-06-13-optimising-website-images-with-python.md

 ![image-center](/assets/images/Google PageSpeed Insights.PNG){: .align-center}

-So off I went to find a way to optimise all my images, which led me to [optimize-images](https://pypi.org/project/optimize-images/) written in Python.
-I'm a simple man and so was the module.
-I ran it through the command line and selected my folder full of images.
+So off I went to find a way to optimise all my images, which led me to [optimize-images](https://pypi.org/project/optimize-images/).
+A Python module which you can run through the command line.
+All you have to do is select an image or folder containing images.

 To install: